tuvakel/First-Aid-Buddy/README.md

 - **Evaluation of Response Accuracy**: LLAMA will introduce a feature to **evaluate the correctness of the responses**.
 Users will be able to rate the quality and usefulness of the advice provided, which will allow LLAMA to continuously improve its accuracy through user feedback.

-- **Data Analytics & Alerts**: Future releases will introduce the capability to **analyze historical interaction data**, generating valuable insights through statistics and trend analysis.
-Additionally, the system will have the potential for **automatic alerts** to external parties (such as medical professionals or emergency contacts) when critical issues are identified, further enhancing the effectiveness of LLAMA First Aid in real-time emergencies.
+- **Alerting**: Future updates will enable the system to send **automatic alerts** to external parties, such as medical professionals or emergency contacts, when critical issues are detected.
+This will significantly enhance LLAMA First Aid's effectiveness during real-time emergencies.

 ---

 ## Why LLAMA First Aid?
 - **Immediate Response**: In critical emergencies, LLAMA First Aid provides **instant assistance**, offering users immediate, life-saving guidance.
-- **Comprehensive Coverage**: From basic injuries to life
+- **Comprehensive Coverage**: From basic injuries to lifes